 “We disconnected a controller and within a millisecond the system reported the failure.
 It really is that easy: change a variable and it shows up in the broker, then on your mobile phone,” says Frank.

 A lift station panel showing the old M4 RTU layout and new groov EPIC layout

 The new system they have begun rolling out leverages groov EPIC’s connectivity features to improve the fault tolerance of their system even more:

-- Each EPIC uses a CA-signed client SSL certificate to establish a secure broker connection over a cell modem configured to block any traffic not originating from a trusted IP address.
+Each EPIC uses a CA-signed client SSL certificate to establish a secure broker connection using a cell modem configured to block any traffic not originating from a trusted IP address.

 Waterford DPW’s modernized communication infrastructure